Your Guide to the Best Types of Solar Panels

 The process of creating solar cells from one large piece of silicon is much more involved, leading to higher production costs.
 Because of this, most solar companies sold strictly polysilicon panels until the early 2000s.
 However, due to advances in technology, the cost of solar panels has come down nearly 80% in the last 20 years.

 Depending on your energy-saving goals, you may have decided on a particular type of solar panel already.
 However, if you’d like to get pricing to compare these panel options yourself, contact our team for a free solar quote.
-Solar Negotiators has the most panel choices, so you don’t have to limit your options.
+We offer easy financing options to help our customers gain solar success.
+Solar Negotiators have the most panel choices, so you don’t have to limit your options.